Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * Methods BOPTools_BoxSelector::Reject and BOPTools_BoxSelector::Accept have been removed as unused.
 * The RunParallel flag has been removed from the list of parameters of BOPAlgo_Tools::IntersectVertices method.
 Earlier, it performed selection from the UB tree in parallel mode.
 Now all interfering pairs are found in one pass, using pair traverse of the same BVH tree.

+@subsection upgrade_740_stdnamespace Standard_Stream.hxx no more has "using std::" statements *Standard_Stream.hxx* header, commonly included by other OCCT header files, does no more add entities from *std namespace* related to streams (like *std::cout*, *std::istream* and others) into global namespace.
+The application code relying on this matter should be updated to either specify std namespace explicitly (like std::cout) or add "using std::" statements locally.